 You should perform regression testing in a non-production environment but with current production configurations in place.

-As a cloud-based, multi-tenant SaaS application, Kronos Workforce Dimensions introduces the need for frequent regression testing, based on the release schedule.
-Click here to visit the Kronos Community to find out everything you need to know on Release Readiness for Workforce Dimensions.
+As a cloud-based, multi-tenant SaaS application, UKG Workforce Dimensions introduces the need for frequent regression testing, based on the release schedule.
+Click here to visit the UKG Community to find out everything you need to know on Release Readiness for Workforce Dimensions.

 Staying agile is the new business imperative.
 That makes regression testing more critical as the pace of change accelerates.
 Today, your customers want shorter and more frequent release cycles so they can respond more quickly to competitive and market influences.